Your Guide to Freeze-Thaw Concrete Damage Repair (And Why Epoxy Fails)

 The Common "Fix" That Fails: Why Epoxy is the Wrong Choice

 When you decide to fix the damage, you'll see "epoxy" everywhere.
 Big-box stores push DIY epoxy kits as a weekend solution.
-Unfortunately, for climates with real winters, epoxy is often the worst choice for repairing freeze-thaw concrete damage.
+Unfortunately, for climates with real winters, epoxy is often the worst choice for repairing freeze-thaw damage in concrete.

 Here’s why it fails: